Worship Is Creative

 There is no need to worry about how you should worship or what you should say.
 Worship is an attitude of mind—humble admiration and complete trust rather than a string of words—it comes from your heart and soul.
 All you need to do is to allow your inner Spirit to conduct worship on your behalf.
 It is effortless adoration.

 Worshipful living is guided by truth, beauty, love, and goodness.
-To begin worship, try imagining and admiring the truth of God, the beauty of God, and the love of God, and then move on to a reverence of the goodness of God (God Consciousness).
-Give thanks to the spiritual forces in you and all around you and have faith that, by yielding to these good powers, you cannot fail—nothing can stop you.
+To begin worship, try imagining and admiring the truth of God, the beauty of God, and the love of God, and then move on to a reverence of the goodness of God.
+Give thanks to the spiritual forces in you and all around you.
+Have faith that, by yielding to these good powers, you cannot fail—nothing can stop you.
 All you have to do is try.

 Worship, taught Jesus, makes one increasingly like the being who is worshiped.
 146:2.17